szu-ai/uav-policy-transfer-drl/README.md

 ### 9.6 Result Interpretation

+<p align="justify">The result tables should be read together rather than independently.
+The main evidence is that the transferred OSD+Fuzzy+OP-CBRS policy preserves complete route execution in the target domain while reducing time and energy compared with the same-protocol baselines.
+At the same time, the drift results show an efficiency-drift trade-off: the transferred policy is faster and more energy-efficient, but not uniformly better in drift incidents than the most conservative analytic or high-speed uniform baselines.</p>
-The transferred policy completes all target-domain episodes and achieves the best average execution time and energy consumption among the same-protocol `e2` policies.
+<p align="justify">The transferred policy completes all target-domain episodes and achieves the best average execution time and energy consumption among the same-protocol `e2` policies.
 The analytic OSD and uniform 1.00 m/s baselines show lower drift incidents, while the transferred policy provides stronger time-energy efficiency.
-Therefore, the result claim should be stated as **improved time-energy efficiency under full route completion**, not as uniformly lower drift.
+Therefore, the result claim should be stated as **improved time-energy efficiency under full route completion**, not as uniformly lower drift.</p>

 ---